Adrian Chiles: BBC

-In January 2016, Chiles returned to BBC television, where he fronted a 2-part religion/travel series My Mediterranean with Adrian Chiles for BBC Two.
+In January 2016, Chiles returned to BBC television, where he fronted a two-part religion/travel series My Mediterranean with Adrian Chiles for BBC Two.
 In July 2016, he presented a special edition of Panorama called "Why We Voted to Leave: Britain Speaks" for BBC One.
-On 1 January 2019, he hosted a follow-up programme on BBC Radio 4 called "Brexit: bewitched, bothered or bewildered?" in which he spoke again to the same people – more than two years on – on how they now felt about Brexit.
+On 1 January 2019, he hosted a follow-up programme on BBC Radio 4 called Brexit: bewitched, bothered or bewildered? in which he spoke again to the same people, more than two years on, on how they now felt about Brexit.
 In November 2016, he fronted one-off documentary Whites v Blacks: How Football Changed a Nation for BBC Two.

 Chiles co-presented Christine and Adrian's Friendship Test, a three-part documentary series with Christine Lampard.
 The series was broadcast on BBC Northern Ireland in November 2017.

 In August 2018, Chiles presented a BBC Two documentary entitled Drinkers Like Me in which he admitted to regularly drinking in excess of 100 units of alcohol per week and investigated why alcohol had become such a big part of his life.
 As part of the programme, a doctor carried out a Fibroscan liver test on him, which produced a score of 8.9, indicating mild/moderate fibrosis of the liver and significant hepatic steatosis.

+In December 2018, Chiles participated with four other celebrities, in series one, episode five of I'll Get This, for BBC Two which involved part quiz, part peer vote, with the losing celebrity paying the entire restaurant bill for their table.